-Marie Todd has been involved in college admissions for over twenty years.
-Marie has both counseled applicants to top colleges and evaluated 5000+ applications for the University of Michigan’s College of Literature, Science and the Arts; College of Engineering; School of Kinesiology; School of Nursing; and Taubman College of Architecture.
-Want Marie to help you get accepted?
-Click here to get in touch with Marie Todd.
+Marie Todd has been involved in college admissions for more than 20 years.
+Marie has counseled applicants to top colleges and evaluated more than 5,000 applications for the University of Michigan’s College of Literature, Science, and the Arts; College of Engineering; School of Kinesiology; School of Nursing; and Taubman College of Architecture.
+Want Marie to help you get Accepted?
+Click here to get in touch.